|

 The

-critical operations when allocating and freeing memory in the shared pool
+shared pool latch is used to protect critical operations when allocating and freeing memory in the shared pool

 Contentions for the shared pool and library